-The Hague Rules are compulsorily applicable in Malaysia through the Carriage of Goods by Sea Act 1950 (COGSA) in relation to and in connection with the carriage of goods by sea in vessels carrying goods from any port in Malaysia to any other port whether in or outside Malaysia.
+Currently, the Hague Rules are compulsorily applicable in Malaysia through the Carriage of Goods by Sea Act 1950 (COGSA) in relation to and in connection with the carriage of goods by sea in vessels carrying goods from any port in Malaysia to any other port whether in or outside Malaysia.
 The Hague Rules provide for a package limitation where carriers may limit their liability for loss or damage to the gold value of £100 (which is determined in Malaysia by reference to the UK Coinage Act 1870) per package or unit, unless the nature and value of such goods have been declared by the shipper before shipment and have been inserted in the bill of lading.
+The Carriage of Goods by Sea (Amendment) Act 2020 (the 2020 Act) was gazetted on 4 February 2020, but has not come into force to date.
+The 2020 Act creates a mechanism for the implementation of the Hague-Visby Rules and the 1979 SDR Protocol (ie, by way of amendment to the Schedule of COGSA (which currently sets out the Hague Rules) by an order of the Ministry of Transport published in the gazette (Order)).